saccharis/SACCHARIS_2/README.md

   - `saccharis -h` or `saccharis --help`

 # License

-  [//]: # (todo: choose a license, are we still using GPL?
-Update to GPL 3?)

   This software is distributed under the terms of the GPL, version 3, excepting that:

   - The third party programs and scripts used by SACCHARIS are covered by the terms of their respective licenses

 # Developer Contact
 You can contact Alex Fraser at alexander.fraser@alumni.ubc.ca for information about the software.

-If you encounter bugs, please use the github issue tracker tools to submit bug reports instead of emailing me, as it is easier to track that way.
+If you encounter bugs, please use the github issue tracker tools to submit bug reports instead of emailing, as it is easier to track that way.